 During the week of the fair there are shuttle buses running between the two locations.
 They are marked F, they depart from Alameda Principal and they run all night.
 The bus fare is €1.50 for a single ticket or €12,95 for 10 rides with a special Fería bus card (prices of 2019).
 In other words, you don’t have to worry about late hours and taxi fares.

-And if you get tired with heat check our recommendations for staying cool in Málaga or join our free tour.
+And if you get tired with heat check our recommendations for staying cool in Malaga.